 A glance at the tomb of Cyrus reveals two main components, namely the stone steps and the chamber above the stairs.
 Cyrus built this building from marble and limestone from Mount Sivand, 30 km southwest of Pasargad.

-As at Persepolis, no mortar was used during the construction of this building, only lead and iron metal packages were used to connect the stones.
-This tomb’s six stone steps are arranged on top of each other so that each floor is smaller than the lower floor and is of a different height.
+As at Persepolis, no mortar was used during the construction of this building; only lead and iron metal packages were used to connect the stones.
+This tomb’s six stone steps are arranged on each other so that each floor is smaller than the lower floor and is of a different height.

-It is also half a meter wide, but the level of the platform on which the tomb is located is about 7 meters by 6 meters.
+It is also half a meter wide, but the platform level on which the tomb is located is about 7 meters by 6 meters.
 Thus, this building has a total area of 160 meters and a height of slightly more than 11 meters.